DS4PS/cpp-527-fall-2020/schedule.md

 Even if not sharing the package widely it is often a more efficient method for the team to maintain project code so that it can be easily updated and functions enhanced.
 Project updates are then easily shared simply by re-installing the package.

-This tutorial will teach you how to build and share a package in R. You will "package" your R code from Labs 01 and 02 into a new **montyhall** package to make it easier to run simulations to evaluate game strategies.
+This tutorial will teach you how to build and share a package in R. You will "package" your R code from Labs 01 and 02 into a new **montyhall package** to make it easier to run simulations to evaluate game strategies.

+## Instructions

-<a class="uk-button uk-button-default" href="../labs/create-r-package.html">Final Project Instructions</a>
+<a class="uk-button uk-button-default" href="../labs/create-r-package.html">Instructions</a>

 **Submit to Canvas:**